Focus and Scope

 Conflicts of interest/human subjects/animal research

-1. Authors are expected to list any important and relevant conflicts of interest related to submissions to the journal.
+1. Authors are expected to list any important and relevant conflicts of interest related to submissions to the Journal.
 Potential conflicts of interest could include salary and research support from public and private corporations and recommendations for the off label use of medications and/or medical devices.
 Reviewers are expected to report potential conflicts of interest with the authors of submitted articles.

-2. Studies involving human subjects are expected to be in compliance with policies and regulations of the institutional review board at the institution where the authors work.
+2. Studies involving human subjects are expected to be in compliance with policies and regulations of the institutional review boards at the institutions where the authors work.
 Prospective studies are expected to obtain written and informed consent from participants.
 Retrospective studies are expected to meet the criteria for the parent institutional review board for retrospective studies.
 In general, no identifying information will be provided regarding any patient or participant in the study.
 Review articles, case reports, and image studies do not require subject consent except under unusual circumstances in which a subject is unavoidably identified in a photo.

-3. Studies based on the use of animal models are required to be compliant with animal use policies at the investigators’ home institution and have approval for the study based on the review process used for these studies.
+3. Studies based on the use of animal models are required to be compliant with animal use policies at the investigators’ home institutions and have approval for the study based on the review process used for these studies.

 The Southwest Respiratory and Critical Care Chronicles is an online publication sponsored and supported by the School of Medicine and the Department of Internal Medicine at Texas Tech University Health Sciences Center in Lubbock, Texas.
 The sponsoring organization is a large, state supported health sciences center with extensive experience in education, medical care, and research.